-Lemma 4 says that a realized network in the core will consist of a collection of complete subgraphs of order $d^ + 1$ and one 'left-over' complete subgraph with order different from $(d^ + 1)$.
+A realized network in the core necessarily consists of a collection of complete subgraphs of order $d^ + 1$ and one 'left-over' complete subgraph with order different from $(d^ + 1)$.
 To avoid having to deal with the 'left-over' we make a parity assumption about N. For the remainder of the analysis we assume $N \equiv 0 \pmod{d^ + 1}$.
 In fact, without this assumption, the core may be empty.
-To see why, suppose not and assume that the 'left-over' complete subgraph is of order 1.
-The intuition is as follows.
-This single left-over agent would like to have an edge, and any other agent would be happy to form that edge since that extra edge does not carry excess risk.
-We would expect a pairwise deviation which would contradict the initial hypothesis.
+To see why, assume that the 'left-over' complete subgraph is of order 1.
+This single left-over agent would like to have any edge rather than having none, and any other agent would be happy to form that edge since that extra edge does not carry excess risk.
+We would expect a pairwise deviation which would contradict the stability.
 However, even in this case, N-1 agents don't have a deviation among themselves without using the single left over node.
-In section 6 we replace the notion of core by the weaker notion of bilaterally stable (which is always non-empty) and show essentially similar results hold.
+In section 7 we consider solution concepts other than core or stability as well.